Barnier calls for more power for EU banks watchdog

 Barnier will find it hard to win backing to strengthen the EBA after its stress tests last year failed to uncover the full extent of problems at Spanish lenders.

-German Chancellor Angela Merkel recently signaled her support for giving the ECB a "tougher, stronger role".
+German Chancellor Angela Merkel recently signalled her support for giving the ECB a "tougher, stronger role".

 French President Francois Hollande also believes that the ECB rather than the London-based agency should get the job of policing big banks in the euro zone, according to senior officials in Paris.